Dino-Corry/laundry-service-api/README.md

 # Laundry Service API

 #### The Laundry Service API is a PHP-based API that provides functionality for a laundry service application.
-It includes features such as user authentication (signup, login, forgot password, reset password), handling pickup requests, checking item status, and administrative actions like approving pickup requests.
-The API utilizes MongoDB as the database for storing user and request information.
-It also integrates with the PHPMailer library for sending email notifications to users.
+It includes features such as user authentication (signup, login, forgot password, reset password), handling pickup requests, checking item status, and administrative actions like approving pickup requests etc. The API utilizes MongoDB as the database for storing user and request information.
+It also integrates with the PHPMailer library for sending email notifications to users and dispatched rider to pickup item and deliver as well when ready.

 Class: LaundryServiceAPI

-Constructor: __construct($mongoHost, $dbName, $mongoCollection)
+Constructor: __construct($mongoHost, $dbName, $adminCollection, $usersCollection, $driversCollection)
             Initializes the MongoDB connection and sets the collection.

 Method:
     signup($name, $email, $password)
         -Creates a new user account with the provided name, email, and password.
-        -Stores the user's information in the MongoDB collection.
+        -Stores the user's information in the users collection.
         -Returns the inserted user's ID.

 Method: